raghuveersinghyadav/airplane/index.md

-## Welcome to GitHub Pages
+## Welcome to airline

-You can use the [editor on GitHub](https://github.com/raghuveersinghyadav/airplane.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+It is editor that is come after some development.It is able to run famous languages like java and python.

-### Markdown
+### Python

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Python is a very famous easy to learn, beginner-friendly language.It is also famous for use in artificial-intelligence, machine-learning,deep-learning and data science.

 ```markdown
 Syntax highlighted code block